-We are a pharmaceutical company committed to becoming a leading provider of innovative, cost effective acute care hospital products to the worldwide hospital marketplace.
-We have one marketed product, Angiomax® (bivalirudin), and two products in late-stage development, Cleviprex[TM] (clevidipine) and cangrelor, that we believe share common features valued by hospital practitioners, including a high level of pharmacological specificity, potency and predictability.
-We believe that Angiomax and our two product candidates possess favorable attributes that competitive products do not provide and can satisfy unmet medical needs in the acute care hospital product market and offer improved performance to hospital businesses.
+We are a global pharmaceutical company committed to providing innovative, cost effective acute care products to the worldwide hospital marketplace.
+We have one marketed product, Angiomax[®] (bivalirudin), and two products in late-stage development, Cleviprex[TM] (clevidipine butyrate injectable emulsion) and cangrelor, that we believe share common features valued by hospital practitioners, including a high level of pharmacological specificity, potency and predictability.
+We believe that Angiomax and our two product candidates possess favorable attributes that competitive products do not provide, can satisfy unmet medical needs in the acute care hospital product market and offer improved performance to hospital businesses.

-Our first acute care hospital product, Angiomax, is an intravenous direct thrombin inhibitor approved for use as an anticoagulant in combination with aspirin in patients undergoing percutaneous coronary interventions, or PCI.
+Our first acute care product, Angiomax, is an intravenous direct thrombin inhibitor approved for use in the United States and the European Union as an anticoagulant in combination with aspirin in patients undergoing percutaneous coronary interventions, or PCI.
 PCI, which we also refer to as coronary angioplasty, is conducted to clear restricted blood flow in arteries around the heart.
-We are evaluating Angiomax for use in additional patient populations, including, in a Phase III trial, patients presenting with acute coronary syndromes, or ACS.
+We are also developing Angiomax for additional indications.
+In December 2006 and July 2007, we submitted an application to the European Agency for the Evaluation of Medical Products, or EMEA, and a supplemental new drug application, or sNDA, to the U.S. Food and Drug Administration, or the FDA, respectively, seeking approval of an additional indication for Angiomax for the treatment of patients with acute coronary syndrome, or ACS.
+These applications were based on the results of our Phase III ACUITY clinical trial in which we studied Angiomax in patients presenting in the emergency department with ACS.
+The FDA accepted our application to file in September 2007 and is reviewing the application.
+We expect FDA action on our application in the second or third quarter of 2008.
+In January 2008, the EMEA approved our application and authorized the use of Angiox® (bivalirudin), the name under which we sell Angiomax in Europe, in adult patients with ACS, specifically patients with unstable angina or non-ST segment elevation myocardial infarction planned for urgent or early intervention, when used with aspirin and clopidogrel.
 Our revenues to date have been generated principally from sales of Angiomax in the United States.
-We reported net revenue of \$214.0 million and net income of \$63.7 million for the year ended December 31, 2006.
+We reported net revenue of \$257.5 million and net loss of \$18.3 million for the year ended December 31, 2007.